lightkurve/lksearch/README.md

 # Search package for finding and retrieving TESS/Kepler/K2 mission data
-This package is a stand-alone implementation of the lightkurve search functionalty
+This package is a stand-alone implementation of the lightkurve search functionalty.
+While this package shares many common features to the lightkurve.search module, it has many major changes, as described below.

 ## Changes Include:
   - The class structure has been modified.
 The base class is MASTSearch.
 Users are intended to use mission-specific classes (KeplerSearch/K2Search/TESSSearch) to obtain mission-specific results.